schmudde/blog/content/posts/2024-01-23-untangling-non-linearity.md

 ![](/img/2024-01-23-untangling-non-linearity/nle.svg)

 This diagram looks more complex than the traditional edits above.
-But all of this detail is automatically happening under the hood.
-So a film editor doesn't have to think about these things.
-But let's take a peek and get the gist of what's actually happening.
+But all this detail is simply structured data linked together - something that computers are extremely proficient at manipulating.
+A good user interface can turn this complexity into an elegant tool for people to use.

+While he was working on hypertext in the 1960s, Ted Nelson "came to see that the issues I was facing for electronic documents were not algorithms but data structure."[^nelson-2] So let's dive into the linked data structure and see what makes it so effective.

+[^nelson-2]: Byron Reese, “[50 Years Ago Today the Word ‘Hypertext’ Was Introduced](https://web.archive.org/web/20220810135947/https://old.gigaom.com/2015/08/24/hypertext-50/),” *GigaOm*, August 24, 2015.

 ## Linked Lists